-A key change being brought in by the GDPR is the requirement under Article 38 for certain groups of companies to appoint a Data Protection Officer (‘DPO’).
-Some member states, such as Germany, already have national legislation requiring the appointment of a DPO however the GDPR helps standardise the use of DPOs across all member states.
+A key change brought in by the GDPR is the requirement under Article 38 for certain groups of companies to appoint a Data Protection Officer (‘DPO’).
+Some member states, such as Germany, already had national legislation requiring the appointment of a DPO however the GDPR helped standardise the use of DPOs across all member states.

 Definition under the GDPR

 A Data Protection Officer is required to have expert knowledge or data protection laws and practices and must report directly into the highest management level of a controller or processor.

 The GDPR requires that an organisation appoints a DPO where it is a:

 - Public authority or body (excluding the courts);